St. Edward's Hall (University of Notre Dame): History

 On 25 June 1980 when a fire broke out around 9 AM and engulfed the roof and the fourth floor of the building, likely caused by workers who were installing a sprinkler system.
 Four firemen were injured in fighting the blaze and the fire was put out by 11:30 AM.
 No students were in the building since the semester had ended, and the only resident was the rector Fr.
 Mario Pedi.
 The fire resulted in extensive damage, although the Luigi Gregori fresco on the second floor and the stained glass windows were saved.
-The university decided to restore the hall (which was 98 years old art the time) instead of demolishing and building a new one, and reconstruction started on October 1.
+The university decided to restore the hall (which was 98 years old at the time) instead of demolishing and building a new one, and reconstruction started on October 1.
 While the hall was being rebuilt, the 124 residents of St. Edward's had to be assigned to makeshift housing in portions of Grace, Flanner, and Columba Halls.
 The intramural teams for the hall were kept during that time, in order to maintain hall spirit alive.
 During reconstruction, the two story, detached annex to the north was torn down, and replaced by a four-story addition in style matching the rest of the hall with a French mansard roof.
 The addition gave the building its current L shape.
 The old annex, while not damaged by the fire, was in poor state.
 The renovated building, which featured expanded social and study spaces, improved stairwells, and an elevator, housed 187 students compared to the 134 before the fire.
 The cost of the project was 2 million dollars, 1 million of which had come from insurance.